Paid family leave would do wonders for me and my family.

 I work at the VA hospital in Atlanta, Georgia, and went on leave after having my second child, Azaria.
 When my daughter was born, I had only been able to build-up about 70 hours of personal and sick leave.
 I worked until the day I had her to avoid using the time.

 Fortunately, I received 80 hours of donated personal time from my father, who works for another federal agency.
 But this time was not enough to cover my time off.

 I have exhausted all my leave reserves, leaving me no choice but to return to work because I can't afford to go without a paycheck.
 My husband was laid off from his job, making me the sole income in our home.

-Granting paid parental leave would allow parents to focus more on healing and bonding with their child.
-Implementing Paid Parental Leave would also help foster better morale and improve employee retention by making employees feel like their personal needs and families matter.
+Granting paid family leave would allow parents to focus more on healing and bonding with their child.
+Implementing Paid Family Leave would also help foster better morale and improve employee retention by making employees feel like their personal needs and families matter.